tigerclaw-az/ejwaibel.github.io/resume.md

   __Oct.
 2011 - June 2012__

 * Developed Perl script that would run as a daemon to search specific directories for files.
-* Customized in-house OO Perl modules for better functionality and maintainability.
+* Customized in-house Perl modules for better functionality and maintainability.
 * Extended Perl scripts to help automate tasks across 15 UNIX Solaris and Linux servers, including threads that would run commands on specified servers in parallel.
 * Enhanced current scripts to include the use of Log::Log4Perl in order to generate log files for all output in order to verify steps were completed successfully.
-* Configured “Eclipse for Perl” IDE to develop Perl scripts and modules along with Cygwin to deploy scripts to our development server for testing.
 * Provided multi-level support to the Customer Care team and employees that worked directly with Wells Fargo Wholesale customers.

 #### A Better Solution, Inc.